pkusensei/MinskFork/README.md

 - Code Redundancy

-    They are from lack of reflection in C++, e.g. in class derived from `SyntaxNode`, or property, e.g. an array of getters in nearly every class.
+    Emerging from lack of reflection in C++, e.g. in class derived from `SyntaxNode`, or property, e.g. an array of getters in nearly every class.
 This problem is partly alleviated by conjuring up some templates.
 And some `std::function` magic.

 - Templates vs Generics